MakeSchool-Tutorials/html-portfolio/P10-contact-me/content.md

 >    }
 > ```

-Now that we have our beautiful form, lets connect to the Formspree service, so visitors can send you an email.
+Now that we have our beautiful form, lets connect it to the Formspree service, so visitors can send you an email.